beotavalo/anomaly-detection/README.md

-# anomaly--detection
+# Anomaly Detection with ML
-This is a ML sample project for anomaly detection.
+This is an ML sample project for anomaly detection.